 Costa Rica has over 160 nature reserves, national parks and conservation areas, making it the ideal location for an internship in conservation and animal welfare.
 Protected areas make up more than 25% of the country's landmass, making Costa Rica one of our most important habitats for countless plant and animal species and one of the most biodiverse regions on earth.
 Costa Rica's beauty is no secret, but mass tourism hasn't come to the country quite yet.
 Costa Rica is committed to sustainable ecotourism in order to preserve the original and exotic character of this wonderful country.

-To intern with one of our conservation projects, you must be studying or working in a scientific field at a university and able to understand basic scientific principles and issues. ou should also be between 18 and 50 years old and have good English skills.
+To become part of this internship, you must be at least 20 years old and should have good knowledge of English and Spanish.
+Furthermore, you should be enrolled at a university as a student of a scientific field (biology, marine biology, ecology, environmental science, veterinary medicine, wildlife management, zoology) and be familiar with basic scientific terms.
+Alternatively, you may qualify with verifiable experiences in turtle conservation.
 The project will involve physical activity in high temperatures and high humidity.
-Even night-time patrols will take considerable energy.
+Even night-time patrols of several hours will take considerable energy.
 A good level of physical fitness is therefore recommended.
 That’s why we require a doctor's certificate confirming that you are healthy and fit enough to take part in the course as well as a certificate of vaccination.
-In order for your application to be successful, we require a brief CV, cover letter and a letter of recommendation from your university.
-So that we can provide the best possible conditions for your internship, please write about two pages on the research topic that you want to cover, including your objectives, methodology, schedule and materials.
-Last, but not least you should be a team player and enthusiastic about meeting new challenges and becoming active in nature conservation.
-Basic skills in Spanish are also very helpful.
+In order for your application to be successful, we require a brief CV, cover letter, and two professional references.
+Last, but not least you should be open and flexible as well as enthusiastic about meeting new challenges and becoming active in nature conservation in a team-oriented and responsible way.

 Everyone interested in our internship programme should be aware that these courses aim at educating the participants.
 The courses have a set content and deal with a variety of topics that are introduced in English.
 A number of theoretical and practical examinations as well as presentations in English are part of the learning experience and can be challenging for non-native speakers.
 Please note that the courses are not simply safari excursions but require effort.
 But if you are interested and also willing to learn something completely new, the challenges and tasks will be manageable for you.
 You should not get discouraged – feel free to contact us so we can discuss the detailed learning plan and explain the general procedure of the courses to you.